BjornProllius/UniProjects/README.md

 # UniProjects
-A collection of projects I completed in university.
+A collection of some of the projects I completed during university.